MicrosoftDocs/fabric-docs/docs/data-factory/data-workflows-access-private-container-registry.md

 ms.date: 03/25/2024
 ---

-# Add a Kubernetes secret in Data workflow Project.
+# Add a Kubernetes secret in Data workflows.

 ## Introduction

 > [!NOTE]
 > Data workflows is powered by Apache Airflow.

 > [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 This article shows how to add a Kubernetes secret in Apache Airflow environment in Fabric to pull a custom image from an Azure Container Registry.